hugo529100/hfs-Musicplayer/README.md

 A clean and pure music player that plays directly when clicking file icons.

 260814:"Separated and made independent the audio file extraction and conversion functionality, and built it into this plugin, along with various minor bug fixes and optimizations."
+"It is now compatible with the native 'hfs-unsupported-videos' / 'rejetto/unsupported-videos' plugin, so the modified version of unsupported-videos that was previously included in my plugin has been removed."

 260422: fix some bug ，and add play folder funtion (include sub folders).
 <img width="1080" height="2400" alt="Screenshot_2026-04-22-20-01-02-009_com android chrome" src="https://github.com/user-attachments/assets/875b977e-08c5-41d2-ba43-420740d1a8e1" />